Part 1 of the IRA Series

 - Regular Roth and Conversion Roth (IRS codes and reporting)

-This is Part I of a four-part series.
+This is part one of a four-part series.
 You can attend all the sessions to obtain the most comprehensive information or any part in the series independently.

 You are encouraged to have a sample of the IRA forms your credit union is currently using for your review during the session including: IRA Application, IRA Contribution forms, Distribution Forms and Rollover Review/Certification Forms.